 The Teaching Experiment Academy (TEA) hosted a series of Mastery Learning seminars.
 The goal of these seminars is to support faculty in redesigning their STEM courses with Specifications Grading to increase student’s growth mindset and improve learning outcomes.

-Presenter: Renée Link, Professor of Teaching in Chemistry, UC Irvine
+Presenter: Renée Link, UC Irvine